Anware17/fb_scrapping/README.md

 ## This service scrapes Facebook public page posts and saves the data in MongoDB.

-The API is built with fastAPI, Facebook scraping is done with the facebook scraper python library, and the connection to MongoDB is done with pymongo.
+The API is built with fastAPI, Facebook scraping is done with facebook scraper python library, and the connection to MongoDB is done with pymongo.

 ### Steps